 - Doctor’s/Physiotherapy Room

 - Toilet and shower facilities for pupils

 - Small kitchen to provide basic food such as toast, soup, fruit, biscuits

 Our priority is to provide a high standard of health care to all our patients, while maintaining a caring and safe environment for all.
 We have a team approach to patient care and endeavour to monitor the service provided to patients, to ensure that it meets current standards of excellence.

 We provide 24/7 cover by trained nurses in the Medical Centre.
+Our nurses are always pleased to discuss any worries or concerns with pupils and parents.
 Nurses undergo regular updates and training to ensure care is evidence based and in accordance with current practice.
 We are there to support pupils with their physical and emotional well-being.
 We are able to provide homely remedies such as analgesia, antihistamines, cold medication etc. We are also trained in the use of Oxygen, Entonox, Salbutamol Nebulisers and Adrenaline which we have on site for medical emergencies.

 There is a physiotherapist in attendance twice weekly, on Tuesday and Thursday afternoons.
 Our Physiotherapist is Amanda Watt with Physiobility.
 The Physio can be accessed following a GP referral via private insurance, or alternatively, it can be paid for separately.